erufen/.github/profile/README.md

 # :elf_woman: `"you can programming softly and beautiful"`
-- [ ] Build programs to help people.
+- [x] Build programs to help people.
-- [ ] Create programs capable of caring for animals and plants.
+- [x] Create programs capable of caring for animals and plants.
-- [ ] Make the code able to take care of our environment.
+- [x] Make the code able to take care of our environment.
+@juniozsh
 <!---

 # Programação pode ser suave e graciosa.